mattscilipoti/abi_registrar/README.md

     - List residents w/o Resident Status (Deed Holder, etc.)
     - List residents w/o email
     - Add Status of "Border"
+    - Mailing Address
+      - Select Primary Residence, default if only one
+      - Mailing address defaults to Primary Residence address
+      - Can assign Alternate Mailing Address
+  - Manage Members
+    - All Residents w/Shares?
+      - No
+    - Who are eligable?
+      - Deed holders of Properties identified as Sunrise Beach Subdivision (748)
   - Manage Beach Parties?
     - A: probably not.
 Registrar manages this outside of this app.
 Uses this app to verify Resident
     - Reservations